Amazon

 It can’t be overstated how important product reviews are.

-The goal here is obvious: Get as many 5-star reviews as possible for your product line while avoiding lower-star reviews and not breaking Amazon’s terms of service when requesting customer reviews.
+The goal here is obvious: Get as many 5-star reviews as possible for your product line while avoiding lower-star reviews and not breaking Amazon’s guidelines when requesting customer reviews.

 With that in mind, sellers will want as many 5-star reviews as possible, so let’s explore a few ways to achieve that.